dblock/code.dblock.org/_posts/2010/2010-11-30-waffle-configuring-tomcats-manager-application.markdown

 _webapps/manager/WEB-INF/web.xml_

 Replace the authentication constraint to the users that should be able to access the manager application.
-For my example I’ll allow all authenticated users.
+For my example I'll allow all authenticated users.
 You may also declare the group as a role (see above).

 {% highlight xml %}
 <auth-constraint>